SOFTINUX/Base/Readme.md

 Go to *Barebone* folder and run `npm i --save-dev` command so that dependencies packages are installed and settings updated.

 #### 2. Restore nuget packages
 Restore the nuGet packages is now an implicit command executed at application build.
+But you can still restore packages without building the application with the command `dotnet restore` in solution root folder.

 #### 3. Update database with migration
 Go to *Webapplication* folder and run `dotnet ef database update`.